-LD 1246 Resolve, Directing the Department of Economic and Community Development to Convene a Working Group to Review the Process of Setting Impact Fees (Sponsored by Rep. Gere of Kennebunkport)
+LD 1246 Resolve, Directing the Department of Economic and Community Development to Convene a Working Group to Review the Process of Setting Impact Fees (Emergency) (Sponsored by Rep. Gere of Kennebunkport) Engrossed as Amended

-This resolve directs the Department of Economic and Community Development and Office of Policy Innovation and the Future to convene a working group to study the process by which municipalities impose impact fees.
+As amended by the committee, this emergency resolve directs the Department of Economic and Community Development, Office of Policy Innovation and the Future and the Maine Office of Community Affairs to convene a working group to study the process by which municipalities impose impact fees.
 The working group must include representatives of municipalities and developers and include a review of the process by which impact fees are established and imposed, the guidance provided to municipalities and developers, and resources municipalities rely on when establishing impact fee ordinances.
-By December 3, 2025, the department is further directed to submit recommendations to the Joint Standing Committee on Housing and Economic Development, which is authorized to submit legislation in 2026.
+By December 3, 2025, the state agency responsible for overseeing the Housing Opportunity Program is directed to submit recommendations to the Joint Standing Committee on Housing and Economic Development, which is authorized to report out legislation in 2026.

-LD 1245 An Act to Create a Fund to Spread Awareness of Maine's Working Waterfronts (Sponsored by Rep. Rielly of Westbrook)
+LD 1245 An Act to Establish a Fund and Council to Support Working Waterfronts (Sponsored by Rep. Rielly of Westbrook) Enacted; PL 2025, c.
+265